Continuity of Service

 - New Continuity of Service Agreements must be created by the “Customer of Record” (“Applicant”).
-Agreements apply to all services at the property; up to 450 properties can be managed on one agreement.
+Agreements apply to all services at the property.
+Maximum 450 properties can be managed on one agreement.

-- Your Social Security Number or Federal Tax ID may be used to run a credit check the first time you set up an agreement.
+- Social Security Number or Federal Tax ID may be used to run a credit check the first time you set up an agreement.

-- If you add properties where services are currently off, start service online.
+- If you are adding properties where services are currently off, start service online.
 If meters are not in use, please contact us to activate meters.

 - When tenants stop service at properties on your agreement, services will be automatically transferred to your name.
 A Service Establishment Fee of $5.85 will be charged per meter upon transfer.

-- You will be responsible for utility bills until the date that a new tenant starts service.
+- You are responsible for utility bills until the date that a new tenant starts service.
 Bills will be sent to the mailing address on the agreement.

 - If a tenant’s service is disconnected for non-payment at a property on your agreement, services will not automatically transfer to your name.